vebbis321/thel.foo/content/posts/custom-text-field/index.md

 }
 ```
 Now this is logical, scalable and you'll find this approach in production code (which I will show you later).
-Let's implement this in our textField.
+Let's implement this in our text field.

 ```swift
 private var viewModel: ViewModel